About Caitlin

 I combine body-centered psychotherapy, emotionally-focused therapy, and somatic embodiment to assist you in becomming an active participant in your healing.
 To take what is painful, give it form, and release it into the ethos.

-I use body-centered modalities such as expressive arts therapy, and emotionally focused therapy, while we explore your movement.
+I use body-centered modalities such as expressive arts therapy.
 I am attachment-based and trauma-focused, exploring internal family systems to help me understand the history of your family line and how that has impacted your mind and body connection.
 I may incorporate some traditional talk therapy, but the goal here is to bring the body into the conversation, create a relationship through awareness, and help you feel more free.